hydephp/develop/quick-start.md

 ## Starting a development server

-To make previewing your site a breeze you can use the realtime compiler which builds your pages on the fly.
+To make previewing your site a breeze you can use the real-time compiler which builds your pages on the fly.
 Start it using the HydeCLI:
 ```bash
 php hyde serve